The Wizard of Oz: Deleted songs

 Some musical pieces were filmed and deleted later, in the editing process.

 The song "The Jitterbug", written in a swing style, was intended for a sequence where the group journeys to the Witch's castle.
 Owing to time constraints, it was cut from the final theatrical version.
-The film footage of the song has been lost, although silent home-film footage of rehearsals has survived.
-The audio recording of the song was preserved, and was included in the two-CD Rhino Records deluxe edition of the soundtrack, as well as on the film's VHS and DVD editions.
+The film footage of the song has been lost, although silent 8mm color home-film footage of the rehearsals has survived.
+The audio recording of the song was preserved, and was included in the 1995 Rhino Records two-CD deluxe edition of the soundtrack, as well as on the film's VHS and DVD editions.
 A reference to "The Jitterbug" remains in the film: The Witch tells her flying monkeys that they should have no trouble apprehending Dorothy and her friends because "I've sent a little insect on ahead to take the fight out of them."

 Another musical number cut before release came right after the Wicked Witch of the West was melted and before Dorothy and her friends returned to the Wizard.
 This was a reprise of "Ding-Dong!
 The Witch Is Dead" (blended with "We're Off to See the Wizard" and "The Merry Old Land of Oz") with the lyrics altered to "Hail!
 Hail!
 The witch is dead!"
 This started with the Witch's guard saying "Hail to Dorothy!
 The Wicked Witch is dead!" and dissolved to a huge celebration by the citizens of the Emerald City, who sang the song as they accompanied Dorothy and her friends to the Wizard.
 Today, the film of this scene is also lost, and only a few stills survive, along with a few seconds of footage used on several reissue trailers.
 The entire audio track was preserved and is included on the two-CD Rhino Record "deluxe" soundtrack edition.

 Garland was to sing a brief reprise of "Over the Rainbow" while Dorothy was trapped in the Witch's castle, but it was cut because it was considered too emotionally intense.
-The original soundtrack recording still exists, and was included as an extra in all home media releases from 1993 onward.
+Because Garland sang the reprise live on set, only the underscoring from the final edit survives.
+However, the on-set audio of the scene when it was originally filmed under Richard Thorpe still exists and was included as an extra in all home media releases from 1993 onward.
+The Deluxe Edition soundtrack marries the singing from the Thorpe take to the underscoring from the Fleming version to approximate what this would have sounded like.